10 Tips To Reduce Cell Phone Radiation

 6. Use Your Home And Office Corded Landline For Most Conversations

-7. Avoid using your cell phone in metal contained spaces like a car, elevator, bus, train or airplane.
+7. Avoid using your cell phone inside spaces that are surrounded by metal like a car, elevator, bus, train or airplane.

 8. Whenever possible, minimize talk time and choose to communicate via text messaging rather than making a voice call

 10. Read your cell phone manual